A Journey Through Ancient Malaga

 The Caves of Nerja

 The Caves of Nerja are absolutely stunning—I can wholeheartedly recommend this experience.
 The rock formations are just incredible, just see the pictures underneath - it almost lookst as if you're on the moon.
 A great tip is to purchase a combined ticket that includes entry to the museum in the center of Nerja.
 My girlfriend wasn't a huge fan of the museum though, she was pretty hung up on the fact that there weren't any cave-paintings, which was one of the reasons we really wanted to go there.
 Nonetheless, I do think it is worth visiting if you're going to the caves anyway.
-This ticket, with access to the museum, also provides a convenient ride on a train-like vehicle to and from the caves.
-If you're not traveling by car, I highly suggest opting for this package for a hassle-free visit!

 Thank you for reading this post, I hope you enjoyed the pictures, as well as the writing.
 I've been to Malaga a bunch of times now, and I've always found it enjoyable because there's always something more to see if you're up for travelling a bit by bus, train or car.